Compare ETS

 Borrowing is not allowed.

-PHASE ONE: The use of the Clean Development Mechanism (CDM) and Joint Implementation (JI) credits was allowed without limitation.
-In practice, no offset credits were used in Phase 1
+PHASE 1: The use of CDM and Joint Implementation (JI) credits was allowed without limitation.
+In practice, no offset credits were used in Phase 1.

-The use of offset credits was allowed.
+PHASE 2: The use of offset credits was allowed.
 1,058 MtCO2e of international credits were used.

 Quantitative limits: In Phase 2, operators were allowed to use JI and CDM credits up to a certain percentage limit determined in the respective country’s National Allocation Plan.
 Unused entitlements were transferred to Phase 3.

-The use of offset credits was allowed with strict limitations.
+PHASE 3: The use of offset credits was allowed with strict limitations.

 Qualitative limits: Newly generated international credits (post-2012) had to originate from projects in least developed countries.
 Credits from CDM and JI projects from other countries were eligible only if registered and implemented before the end of 2012.
 Projects from industrial gas credits (projects involving the destruction of HFC-23 and N2O) were excluded regardless of the host country.
-Credits issued for emission reductions that occurred in the first commitment period of the Kyoto Protocol were no longer accepted after March 2015.
+Credits issued for emission reductions that occurred in the first commitment period of the Kyoto Protocol (2008 to 2012) were no longer accepted after March 2015.

-Quantitative limits: The total use of credits for Phase 2 and Phase 3 was capped at 50% of the overall reduction under the EU ETS in that period (~1.6 Gt CO2e).
+Quantitative limits: The total use of credits for Phase 2 and Phase 3 was capped at 50% of the overall reduction under the EU ETS in that period (~1.6 GtCO2e).

-PHASE FOUR:
+PHASE 4:

 The use of offset credits is not allowed.

-The EU ETS and the Swiss ETS have been linked since 2020.
-This means that allowances issued in one system can be surrendered for emissions generated in either of the two systems.
-The “Linking Agreement” between the EU and Switzerland sets out the conditions and requirements under which the two systems are linked.
+The EU ETS 1 and the Swiss ETS have been linked since 2020.
 A direct link was created between the registries of both systems.
 It allows regulated entities to transfer allowances from an account in one system to an account in the other system.
+Allowances that can be used for compliance purposes in one system are recognised for compliance purposes of the other system.

 Compliance